 Where child mortality is high, there is an even greater impetus to have more children – reducing the proportion of children dying has been critical to the transition to low population growth everywhere.

 The circumstances which lead people to value and have large families can contribute to a vicious cycle.
 Families living in poverty with large numbers of dependent children may perceive the need to take children out of education early, or marry off their daughters young.
 They will also often live in communities where access to health care, education and modern family planning is limited.
 Women are very often the most disadvantaged by poverty, with even more limited educational and economic opportunities.
 All these factors combine to keep family sizes high, perpetuating the cycle.

-In countries which are themselves poor, the pressure of providing services and infrastructure to a growing population contributes more to the cycle.
+In low income countries, the pressure of providing services and infrastructure to a growing population contributes more to the cycle.
 Lack of health care, education and modern family planning leave the conditions which lead to large family size unaddressed.
 Tackling poverty allows family sizes to reduce.

 Of course, population growth is itself a major contributor to poverty in many low income countries.
 Actions which address it in those places play a critical role in ending it, but they are far from the only actions needed.

 While billions enjoy an affluent style, more than a tenth of the world’s population live in extreme poverty today.
 Poverty is not a consequence of limited global resources, but political and economic injustice.
 However, despite the fact that the richest drive the climate crisis, resource competition and environmental damage, the poorest people are almost always at greatest risk from them.
 The effects of unsustainable population hit the poorest first, and hardest.

 Many of the drivers of continued poverty are a product of the choices, policies and past and present actions of governments in the wealthiest parts of the world.
 Those include, colonialism, slavery, support for poor or repressive governments, and the abuse of economic power.
 The international community and in particular the most affluent must step up.